tanimislam/nprstuff/docs/README.rst

 .. |gui_screenshot| image:: https://github.com/tanimislam/nprstuff/blob/dealing_with_npr_crap/docs/images/gui_screenshot.png
    :width: 100%
    :align: middle

-   A screenshot of the GUI reader, converting the URL for the `The New York Times`_ into text.
-Note the separate icons above for the five media websites from which this GUI can read.

 =================================================================================================================================================================================== =
 |gui_screenshot|
 A screenshot of the GUI reader, converting the URL for the `The New York Times`_ into text.
 Note the separate icons above for the five media websites from which this GUI can read.
 =================================================================================================================================================================================== =

-[!ht]0.65 |A screenshot of the GUI reader, converting the URL for the `The New York Times <http://www.nytimes.com>`__ into text.
-Note the separate icons above for the five media websites from which this GUI can read.|

-[!ht]0.34

 The screenshots of the save file dialog and the print preview dialog are shown Fig. [fig:gui\_screenshot\_save] and Fig. [fig:gui\_screenshot\_printpreview], respectively.